juodyalmohideb-source/MajorFit-ML-Academic-Major-Suitability/README.md

 The models were evaluated using classification accuracy before and after hyperparameter tuning.

-Model	Accuracy Before Tuning	Accuracy After Tuning Logistic Regression	65.3%	65.3%
+Model	Before Tuning	After Tuning
+Logistic Regression	65.3%	65.3%
 Random Forest	59.7%	59.7%
 Decision Tree	44.4%	65.3%

 Hyperparameter Tuning

-GridSearchCV with 5-fold cross-validation was used to identify suitable hyperparameters for each model.
+GridSearchCV with 5-fold cross-validation was used to identify the best hyperparameters for each model.

-The best parameters were:
+Best Parameters:

 * Logistic Regression: C = 10
 * Random Forest: criterion = gini, max_depth = 5, n_estimators = 200